Marathon week meal plan - Wednesday

-Make sure you're giving your body all it needs in the week leading up to an endurance event.
-Sports nutritionist, James Collins explains why by Wednesday your carbohydrate intake should be on the rise...
+Eat right in the week leading up to an endurance event.
+Sports nutritionist James Collins explains why, by Wednesday, your protein intake should be on the rise.

-Start the day the right way with a nutrient-packed oaty breakfast - full of stomach-friendly fibre, great for digestion.
+Start the day the right way with a nutrient-rich, oaty breakfast.
+This is full of stomach-friendly fibre – great for digestion.

 All health content on bbcgoodfood.com is provided for general information only, and should not be treated as a substitute for the medical advice of your own doctor or any other health care professional.
 If you have any concerns about your general health, you should contact your local health care provider.
 See our website terms and conditions for more information.